harmonoid/harmonoid/README.md

 The project supports sorting of music based on media metadata tags & native playback directly from file explorer etc. The whole user interface strictly follows the material design guidelines.

 Checkout [project structure](https://github.com/alexmercerind/harmonoid#-project) to get started.
-You may also join our [Discord Server](https://discord.gg/ZG7Pj9SREG).
-New Flutter developers are also welcomed.
+You may talk about this in the Discussions section of repository.

 The plan of project is to bring the best, cross platform music experience for all users.
 If you decide to contribute, add yourself to the about page of the app.